lfochamon/website/www/content/pages/prospective.md

 Interested candidate should submit their applications via [email](mailto&#58;{{SITEEMAIL}}?subject=[App PhD]) starting the subject line with `[App PhD]` and including:

-- Motivation letter describing background and research interests (1-2 pages)
+- Short motivation statement describing background and research interests (1 page max.)
-<span class="prospect-comment">Your letter must outline your prior work and the kind of research you are excited to conduct in the future.
+<span class="prospect-comment">Your letter must outline your prior work and the kind of research you are excited
+to conduct in the future.
 Make sure to relate your interests and goals to the publications and research topics of the group.
 Also, point to papers, reports, personal projects, anything that showcases your English writing, mathematical, and/or coding [proficiency](#requirements).</span>
 {: .prospect-item}

 - CV (including a list of publications and research/coding projects, if you have any)